Sleep Talk Blog, Product Help, Bed and Mattress Guides

 This means that you can utilise the space underneath that would have been taken up by the bed base.
 Some feature a sofa or futon underneath, and some include a wardrobe or other storage.
 Most of the High Sleepers incorporate a desk beneath.

 This makes them ideal for serious gamers, giving them space for screens and consoles.
-Like the Julian Bowen Pegasus, some include hidden storage compartments providing plenty of room for accessories and games.
+Some, like the Julian Bowen Pegasus, include hidden storage compartments, providing plenty of room for accessories and games.

 These give many of the benefits of the High Sleepers while being perfect for those who may not fancy having that top-bunk feeling.
-Often these come with plenty of storage, be it drawers or shelves, so lots of space for games and accessories.
+Often, these come with plenty of storage, be it drawers or shelves, so there is lots of space for games and accessories.
 Like the Julian Bowen Jupiter, many come with a pull-out desk, ideal for screens or gaming laptops.

-It’s safe to assume we all love a good lie-in occasionally and look forward to the weekend or that mid-weekday off, so we are not forced out of bed by the alarm, I know I’m certainly a fan.
+It’s safe to assume we all love a good lie-in occasionally and look forward to the weekend or that mid-weekday off so the alarm does not force us out of bed.
+I know I’m certainly a fan.

-• It all starts with the perfect bed.
-Having a bed suited to you is so important for good sleep but also creates the basis for a good lie-in too.
+- It all starts with the perfect bed.
+Having a bed that is suited to you is important for good sleep and also creates the basis for a good lie-in.

-A large bed, if you share with a partner, will ensure you both get that space you need and help both to relax and sprawl in comfort.
-The ultimate lie in bed, though, would have to be the tv bed, no need to move when you wake up if you don’t want to!
+If you share a large bed with a partner, you will both get the space you need, and it helps you relax and sprawl comfortably.
+The ultimate lie-in bed, though, would have to be the TV bed; there is no need to move when you wake up if you don’t want to!

-• Now, switch off that alarm.
-We are slaves to the alarm clock most days, so when you don’t need to be up for a specific time, it is an unwelcome intrusion being woken up by the offensive tones of an alarm.
+- Now, switch off that alarm.
+Most days, we are slaves to the alarm clock, so when you don’t need to be up at a specific time, being woken up by the offensive tones of an alarm is an unwelcome intrusion.

-• Check the temperature.
-If a bedroom is too warm and stuffy, not only will you sleep terribly but as soon as you wake up, you will just want to get out of bed as quickly as possible.
-Not ideal for a lie.
-Keep the window open and choose the right bedding so when you have woken, you feel like snuggling back down into the duvet – now you are laying in.
+- Check the temperature.
+If a bedroom is too warm and stuffy, not only will you sleep terribly, but as soon as you wake up, you will just want to get out of bed as quickly as possible—not ideal for lying in.
+Keep the window open and choose the right bedding so that when you have woken, you feel like snuggling back down into the duvet—now you are lying in.

-• Leave that phone alone.
-We all spend far too much time on devices, and our brains are in constant overdrive.
-The whole point of staying in bed that little bit longer is to fully relax and unwind while you have the chance to resist the temptation to start scrolling, you don’t need it for the alarm so leave it downstairs.
+- Leave that phone alone.
+We all spend too much time on devices, and our brains are constantly in overdrive.
+The whole point of staying in bed that little bit longer is to fully relax and unwind while you can resist the temptation to start scrolling.
+You don’t need it for the alarm, so leave it downstairs.

-Whilst a lie-in sometimes is lovely, it is wise to be mindful you don’t oversleep as studies have shown this is not good for mental wellbeing and could even lead to depression.
-See that extra time in bed as a treat, not a desperate attempt to catch up on lost sleep as unfortunately, it doesn’t really work like that and you should try to keep extra actual sleep to not much more than an hour or so.
+While a lie-in sometimes is lovely, it is wise to be mindful that you don’t oversleep, as studies have shown this is not good for mental well-being and could even lead to depression.
+See that extra time in bed as a treat, not a desperate attempt to catch up on lost sleep, as, unfortunately, it doesn’t really work like that, and you should try to keep extra sleep to not much more than an hour or so.

-It’s more about relaxation and a bit of peace than excessive sleep so enjoy the bliss of a brew, breakfast, box set or a book for a few hours, then be ready to take on the rest of the day with renewed vigour.
+It's more about relaxation and a bit of peace than excessive sleep, so enjoy the bliss of a brew, breakfast, box set, or a book for a few hours, then be ready to take on the rest of the day with renewed vigor.